 The grapes were hand sorted and whole bunch pressed.
 The juice is very lightly settled (we like very cloudy raw juice) with no additions to the raw juice, wild fermentation took place in two 2000L Foudre’s.
 Fermentation lasted for about two months.
 The wine was kept on lees for around twelve months, then rested in tank on fine lees without fining for a further six months prior to bottling.
 Very simple, careful winemaking.

-The wine reflects the tension of elements where it grows: the mellow glow of Stellenbosch sunshine drenching the hills, doused by a cold salty slap of South East wine.
+This wine reflects the tension of elements where it grows: the mellow glow of Stellenbosch sunshine drenching the hills, doused by a cold and salty slap of Southeast wind.
+The nose shows sour yellow fruit, maybe pineapple and salted lemon.
+The pallet is full and intense, a little rich and very energetic.
+Long finish.